Lacquered or Laminated Kitchen: A Guide to Choosing the Best Materials

 Disadvantages of lacquered kitchens

-Main features of laminate kitchens
+Main features of laminated kitchens

 • Finish: It can be smooth (matte or glossy), textured (imitating wood grain, linen, etc.) or embossed.

-Advantages of laminate kitchens
+Advantages of laminated kitchens

 • High Durability: Highly resistant to scratches, impacts, stains, and fading from sunlight.
 Ideal for high-traffic environments.